bit-smart-io/smart-bdd-examples/README.md

 You don't have these drawbacks in Smart BDD, in fact it promotes bests practices and productively.

+The counterargument for feature files is normally, well it allows non devs to create user stories and or acceptance criteria.
+The reality is when a product owner writes a user story and or acceptance criteria it will almost certainly be modified by the developer.
+Using Smart BDD, you can still write user stories and or acceptance criteria in your backlog.
+It's a good starting point to help you write the code.
+In time you'll end up with more consistency.

 ### In the next section I'll try to demonstrate the complexity of Cucumber

 Let's dive in something more advanced:

-* A dollar is 2 of the currency below.
+* A dollar is 2 of the currency below
 * Visa payments take 1 currency processing fee

 ```gherkin